iPeng6/front-end-knowledge/cross-platform/rn/rnwithts.md

-    "lib": ["esnext"] /* Specify library files to be included in the compilation. */, "allowJs": true /* Allow javascript files to be compiled. */, "jsx": "react" /* Specify JSX code generation: 'preserve', 'react-native', or 'react'. */, "strict": true /* Enable all strict type-checking options. */, "noImplicitAny": false /* Raise error on expressions and declarations with an implied 'any' type. */, "baseUrl": "./" /* Base directory to resolve non-absolute module names. */,
+    "lib": ["esnext"] /* Specify library files to be included in the compilation. */, "allowJs": true /* Allow javascript files to be compiled. */, "jsx": "react" /* Specify JSX code generation: 'preserve', 'react-native', or 'react'. */, "noEmit": true /* Do not emit outputs. */, "strict": true /* Enable all strict type-checking options. */, "noImplicitAny": false /* Raise error on expressions and declarations with an implied 'any' type. */, "baseUrl": "./" /* Base directory to resolve non-absolute module names. */,